-Transgender attorney: Dinsmore is 'walking the walk' with well-rounded diversity efforts.
+Transgender attorney: Law firm 'walking the walk' on diversity

 In 2014 Sam Brinker was a third-year law student at the University of Dayton School of Law who joined Dinsmore & Shohl’s Dayton and Cincinnati offices as a summer associate.
 Brinker, who then had a different name, presented as a female.
 After that summer stint, Brinker accepted an offer to join the firm full-time after graduation in 2015.
 During the year in between, Brinker transitioned from female to male and thought it would be a good idea to talk with his mentor, Dinsmore Diversity Chair Marty Dunn, before his first day of work.

 “I told Marty that I identify as transgender and I wanted to talk about what that was going to look like when I come to the firm in the fall,” Brinker recalls.
 “Marty says, ‘Great, let’s get lunch and talk.’
 He didn’t even flinch.
 I remember when we met for lunch it was a lot more of me talking and Marty listening.
 When you’re talking about someone’s transition, it tends to be really important for the person who is not transitioning to listen, and Marty did just that.”

 Brinker, who joined the firm’s Columbus office in 2017, continues to build his career at Dinsmore, where he focuses on real estate law.
 He’s also played a key role in helping the firm establish an affinity group for LGBTQ employees and their allies.
 “In Law & Equity” works to make sure members of the LGBTQ community are recognized and supported at the firm and are able to have the resources they need to support causes they care about in the community.
 Dinsmore also has a diversity committee and affinity groups for women, minorities and a career advancement program geared toward supporting diverse associates.